kube-reporting/metering-operator/Documentation/dev/debugging.md

 **Note**: Due to client-side authentication being enabled in Presto by default, you won't be able to view the Presto web UI.

-However, you can specify `spec.tls.enabled: false` and stop there to disable TLS/auth entirely, or only con***REMOVED***gure Presto to work with TLS (`spec.presto.tls`), and not client-side authentication.
+However, you can specify `spec.tls.enabled: false` and stop there to disable TLS/auth entirely, or only configure Presto to work with TLS (`spec.presto.tls`), and not client-side authentication.

 ```bash
 $ kubectl -n $METERING_NAMESPACE get pods  -l app=presto,presto=coordinator -o name | cut -d/ -f2 | xargs -I{} kubectl -n $METERING_NAMESPACE port-forward {} 8080